John Morris (composer)

-John Leonard Morris (October 18, 1926 – January 25, 2018) was an American film, television, and Broadway composer, dance arranger, conductor, and trained concert pianist.
-He collaborated with filmmakers Mel Brooks and Gene Wilder.
+John Leonard Morris (October 18, 1926 – January 25, 2018) was an American composer of film, television, and theatrical scores.
+He often collaborated with filmmakers Mel Brooks and Gene Wilder.
+He was nominated for an Academy Award for Best Original Score for his work on The Elephant Man (1980), and for Best Original Song for the title song from Blazing Saddles (1974).

 Early life

 John Morris was born in Elizabeth, New Jersey, to Thomas Morris, an engineer who designed revolving doors for the Tiffany & Co. flagship store in Fifth Avenue, and Helen Sherratt, a homemaker.
 He became interested in music as early as three years old when he started learning to play the piano and visiting friends in The Bronx with his parents.

 His family moved to Independence, Kansas, while he was young, and Morris continued studying piano.
 By the late 1940s, he moved back to New York City, where he studied at both Juilliard School and at The New School for Social Research.

 Career

 From the 1950s through the 1970s, Morris helped to compose incidental music and dance numbers for a number of Broadway productions, including Wildcat (1960), Hot Spot (1963), Baker Street (1965), Dear World (1969), Mack & Mabel (1974), and Hamlet (1975).
 He had written and produced his own musical, A Time for Singing, released in 1966.